 Exciter's self-titled album (also known as O.T.T.), released on the Canadian 'Maze Music' label, followed in 1988.
 But despite this change and the subsequent harder edge that resulted, the Kill After Kill (1992) follow-up on German 'Noise Records' label still failed to improve their standings and the act took some time off.

 Featuring Dan Beehler (drums/lead vocals), John Ricci (guitars) and David Ledden (bass; who replaced the short employment of Jeff MacDonald) with the previously recorded song Born To Kill the act returned in 1991 on the compilation album Capitol Punishment and their subsequent releases of the live effort Better Live Than Dead (1993).

 In March of 1996 a new line-up was announced consisting of John Ricci (guitar), Jacques Bélanger (vocals), Rik Charron (drums) and Marc Charron (bass).
 John Ricci and Jacques Bélanger knew each other from previously playing together in a band called Blackstar in 1985/86.
 Noteworthy is that the two Charron's were not related.
-The new line-up played a few well received shows in Canada before releasing the albums The Dark Command (1998) and Blood Of Tyrants (2000; featuring Rik Charron (drums)).
-Their slip from view continued, however.
+The new line-up played a few well received shows in Canada before releasing the albums The Dark Command (1998) and Blood of Tyrants (2000).
+Blood of Tyrants proving to be a heavier and more aggressive effort than its predecessor, The Dark Command.
+In the fall of 2001, Bélanger left the band due to "creative differences".
+A year later, Marc Charron quit to pursue a career in the technology industry.
+Their slip from view then continued.